Sebastian-Garcia/LEANTumDatasetCollection/README.md

 The dataset should start being collected, and when you want to end the recording, simply press Ctrl+C (At least twice in succession) to kill the process.

-Your file structure should now look something like this:
+Your file structure should now generate a new directory with the name of your data and look something like this:

 &lt;datasetName>/ -